 In 2009 OUP helped update a pathways condition inventory of Oakland’s paths and stairs.
 All that data is used by the Public Works Agency in prioritizing which pathways to repair.
 Become a WOBO member and get a free map that show you where these pathways are, or purchase one at a local bike or walking shop.
 OUP hosts walking treks held monthly on second Saturdays of the month.

-- June – Oaklavia!: Oakland Urban Paths took a breather in June and folded our monthly walk into the Love Our Lake Day/Oaklavia by the Lake.
+- Oaklavia!: Oakland Urban Paths merged ourmonthly walk into the Love Our Lake Day/Oaklavia event by the Lake.

-- July – Watershed Walk: July’s walk will be co-lead by Waterfront Action, an advocacy organization dedicated to open access to the waterfront for all Oakland’s residents.
-We will travel along new sections of the Bay Trail from Union Point Park to the MLK Shoreline, stopping in the quirky artist neighborhood of Jingletown along the way.
+- Watershed Walk: This walk was co-led by Waterfront Action, an advocacy organization dedicated to open access to the waterfront for all Oakland’s residents.
+We traveled along new sections of the Bay Trail from Union Point Park to the MLK Shoreline, stopping in the quirky artist neighborhood of Jingletown along the way.